Kerudal/config_i3/README.md

 Now you are ready to use zsh, however it is possible to make some personnal configuration by making changes in the file *.zshrc*

-Once you have installed the ZSH shell, you should install **Oh my ZSH**.
+Once you have installed the zsh shell, you should install **Oh my ZSH**.
 It offers a large variety of theme to install for your terminal :
 ```zsh
 cd
 sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"